-The CIRA course of study and examination is divided into three parts.
+The CIRA course of study is divided into three intermediate level parts.
 Candidates may register for one or more parts in any location or series of courses that are offered.
-It is recommended that Part 1 be taken before Part 2; however, Part 3 may be taken before the other parts.
-Each part consists of a two and one-half-day course comprising two days of review and a three-hour examination on the last half day.
-The course level is intermediate.
+It is recommended that Part 1 be taken before Part 2; however, a participant may register for any part in any order.
 Each of the three parts involves advance preparation of at least 10-15 hours reading and studying the course materials and answering review questions.
-Course materials are mailed one month prior to the course.
+A link with the course materials will be provided upon registration.

 Managing Turnaround and Bankruptcy Cases

 A full refund minus a $285 service fee will be made for courses that are cancelled with at least 10 business days’ written notice.
 Refund requests for registrations cancelled with less than 10 business days’ written notice will be processed minus an additional $150 late cancellation service fee.
 Refunds are not available for in-progress courses.
 To request a cancellation please email us at .

 Registrants may request to transfer their course registration to another available course with at least 5 business days written notice.
 Transfer requests with less than 5 business days’ written notice will require a $150 service fee to be paid prior to the transfer of the course.
 Transfers are not available for in-progress courses.
 To request a transfer please email us at .

 Twenty CPE credits are available for each part of the course of study, Parts 1, 2 and 3.
 Total CPE is based on attendance and, in addition for online classes, completed polling questions.